A correlated pseudo-marginal approach to doubly intractable problems: Introduction

 Several algorithms are available to tackle the doubly intractable problem in Bayesian statistics; see \cite{park2018bayesian} for a review.
 These algorithms are classified into two main categories, with some overlap between them.
-The first category of methods introduce cleverly chosen auxiliary variables that cancel the normalising function when carrying out the MCMC sampling and standard MCMC such as the Metropolis-Hastings (MH) algorithm \citep{metropolis1953equation, hastings1970monte} can thus be applied.
-This approach is model dependent and cannot always be applied.
+The first category of methods introduces cleverly chosen auxiliary variables that cancel the normalising function when carrying out the MCMC sampling, and standard MCMC such as the Metropolis-Hastings (MH) algorithm \citep{metropolis1953equation, hastings1970monte} can thus be applied.
+This approach is model-dependent and cannot always be applied.
 The second category of methods, which applies more generally, approximates the likelihood function (including the normalising function) and substitutes the approximation in place of the exact likelihood in the estimation procedure.
 The pseudo-marginal (PM) method \citep{beaumont2003estimation,andrieu2009pseudo} is often used when a positive and unbiased estimator of the likelihood is available through Monte Carlo simulation.
-However, in some problems, including doubly intractable models, forming an unbiased estimator that is almost surely positive is prohibitively expensive \citep{jacob2015nonnegative}.
-The so-called Russian roulette (RR) estimator \citep{lyne2015russian} is an example of a method that can be used to unbiasedly estimate the likelihood function in doubly intractable models, although the estimate is not necessarily positive.
+However, in some problems, including doubly intractable models, forming an unbiased estimator that is almost surely positive is only possible under unrealistic assumptions \citep{jacob2015nonnegative}.
+The so-called Russian roulette estimator \citep{lyne2015russian} is an example of a method that can be used to unbiasedly estimate the likelihood function in doubly intractable models, although the estimate is not necessarily positive.
+Our paper focuses on methods that, asymptotically (in terms of chain length), yield samples from the exact doubly intractable posterior or provide estimates of expectations with respect to it.